Clean, raw milk from grass-fed dairy cattle has sustained human populations for thousands of years. It is a complete and balanced food.

 - Essential fatty acids such as conjugated linoleic acid (CLA)

 - Vitamin A, vitamin D, niacin, riboflavin, thiamine, B6, B12, pantothenic acid, folic acid, phosphorus, zinc, potassium, magnesium and of course, calcium.

 It also contains lactoferrin, an iron-binding protein which has anti-cancer, anti-viral and anti-microbial properties.

-However, I agree that the polluted commercial milk from industrialized, factory farmed, sick cattle will make you sick.
-Commercial milk has to be pasteurized because it is full of infectious organisms passed through from the sick diary cattle from which it is taken.
+However, I agree that the polluted commercial milk from industrialized, factory-farmed, sick cattle will make you sick.
+Commercial milk has to be pasteurized because it is full of infectious organisms passed through from the sick dairy cattle from which it is taken.

-Unfortunately, raw milk has gotten a bad reputation in the United States, thanks to scare tactics used by the federal government and lobbyists who work for the commercial dairy industry.
+Unfortunately, raw milk has gotten a bad reputation in the United States, thanks to scaring tactics used by the federal government and lobbyists who work for the commercial dairy industry.

 Although legal in a few states, in many states in the US, it is illegal to sell raw milk to the public.
 The only way to get raw milk is to own the cow from which it came.
 Most raw milk dairies offer “cow shares” in which you can buy a share in a cow, and in effect become part owner.
 The dairy “boards” the cow for you and the other owners and you purchase the right to take several gallons of clean, rich milk home each week.